-The windshield wiper activated headlamps turn on within 10 seconds when you switch the windshield wipers on and the lighting control is in the autolamps position.
+When you switch the autolamps on, the headlamps turn on within 10 seconds of switching the wipers on.
 They turn off approximately 60 seconds after you switch the windshield wipers off.

-The headlamps will not turn on by wiper activation:
+The headlamps do not turn on with the wipers:

-- During a mist wipe.
+- During a single wipe.

-- When the wipers are on to clear washer fluid during a wash condition.
+- · When using the windshield washers.

 - If the wipers are in intermittent mode.

-Note: If you switch autolamps and autowipers on, the headlamps will automatically turn on when the windshield wipers continuously operate.
+Note: If you switch the autolamps and the autowipers on, the headlamps turn on when the windshield wipers continuously operate.